-At the miniFabLab we now have a Full Spectrum 45W H-Series 5th Gen CO2 Desktop Laser that started as a Kickstarter project.
+Over the past 5 years we have been very happy with the Full Spectrum 45W H-Series 5th Gen CO2 Desktop Laser that started as a Kickstarter project.
 With a bed of 500 x 300, priced at USD 3500.
 It has a removable Z-floor and RetinaEngrave 3D Ethernet+USB dual processor ARM+DSP engraving processor with direct print software drivers.
 Not open source.
 We tested this machine for the Small Fablab Suite.
 It is a fine machine and can be carried by one person, handy if your lab is mobile.

-The Frysklab mobile fablab drives around with a Full Spectrum 45W on board.
+The Frysklab mobile fablab has been driving around for many years with a Full Spectrum 45W on board.

 At the NYC Makerfaire on 25Sep2015 the Glowforge was introduced, with a bed of 30 x 50 cms for $1995.
 We immediately ordered one.
 As this could become a game changer.
 It has closed cooling, air assist and advanced features like position cameras and real time autofocus.
 It will only work with an internet connection, as all processing intensive work in done in the cloud.
 It has closed optics and the tube travels on the gantry, so no mirrors to adjust.